How the government, central bank, and commercial banks work together to create money.

 When a commercial bank lends out money, they simultaneously create a loan and a deposit.

 However, this purchasing power comes at a cost.
 The borrower now carries a debt burden equal to his increase in purchasing power.
-New purchasing power was not created; it was shifted from the future to the present.
+New purchasing power was not created per se; it was shifted from the future to the present.
 The borrower must sacrifice future consumption to pay back the full value of his loan, plus an additional payment every year (the interest rate).

 It is misleading to say “banks create money.”
 Banks create credit.
-Credit feels like money, spends like money, but derives its value from someone else’s debt.
+Credit feels like money, spends like money, but always corresponds to someone else’s debt.

 The Risks of Borrowed Money